jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 until CAA records are found.

-Given a request for a specific domain name X, or a request for a wildcard domain name *.X, the relevant record set RelevantCAASet(X) is determined as follows:
+Given a request for a specific domain name X, or a request for a wildcard domain name *.X, the relevant resource record set RelevantCAASet(X) is determined as follows:

 Let CAA(X) be the record set returned by performing a CAA record query for the domain name X, according to the lookup algorithm specified in RFC 1034 section